Group-4W/SoftEng/README.md

  ▪ Tasks defined as user stories

- ▪ Project integrated with zube.io or any other task management tool
+ ▪ ~Project integrated with zube.io or any other task management tool~

- ▪ Kanban/Project Board being used
+ ▪ ~Kanban/Project Board being used~

- ▪ Sprint Boards being used
+ ▪ ~Sprint Boards being used~

-▪ Personas defined
+ ▪ ~Personas defined~

  ▪ Full use cases defined

- ▪Suitable diagrams and documentation used to design software, which may include:
+ ▪ Suitable diagrams and documentation used to design software, which may include:

      - Use case diagrams (mandatory)

-     - State diagrams

      - Class diagrams (mandatory)

-     - Sequence diagrams

-     - User flow diagrams

  ▪ Rough designs of the screens (pages) that your application will have and how these flow together.
 We are looking for wireframes and a high-level overview of how the application flows together.